techidaily/site-win11-tips/source/_posts/creating-a-secure-quick-launch-button-for-hardware-removal.md

  The Safely Remove Hardware window also enables you to view properties for listed devices.
 To do so, select a device and click the**Properties** button.
 That will bring up a window that includes general, event, and driver details for the device.

  The Safely Remove Hardware desktop shortcut will be blank by default.
-However, you can add an icon to it by following the instructions in our[guide for customizing Windows 11/10 icons](https://www.makeuseof.com/tag/customize-icon-windows/) .
+However, you can add an icon to it by following the instructions in our [guide for customizing Windows 11/10 icons](https://www.makeuseof.com/tag/customize-icon-windows/) .

 ## How to Set Up "Safely Remove Hardware" Taskbar and Start Menu Shortcuts